imsdev/ims-java-springboot/ims-springboot-tm/README.md

 The totalConnections count is maintained too.

 ### Implementing synchronized Vector handling
-Since the connection pool is running and its methods accessed in a multithreaded environment, access to the vector needs to be synchronized.
+Since the connection pool is running and its methods are accessed in a multithreaded environment, access to the vector needs to be synchronized.
 Getting a connection from the Vector is implemented in the `getMCfromVector` method:

 ```